ECT: Scientific methodology gone wrong

 If that does not persuade you to think twice about RCTs, and EBM’s claims and dominance, then your credibility as a scientific thinker should be called into question.

 The comments and criticisms of Read & Bentall are pertinent to key points about the nature of scientific methodology and the relative merits of other methodologies, other than simplistic RCTs — on which evidence-based medicine perches, like an elephant on stilts.

-However, Read et al. evince little evidence of taking account of the above considerations.
-An untutored external observer of the debate could be forgiven for supposing that there is no other knowledge or methodology relevant or applicable, other than the RCT.
+However, Read et al. and Bentall evince little evidence of taking account of the above considerations.
+An untutored external observer of the debate could be forgiven for being seduced into the erroneous position of supposing that there is no other knowledge or methodology relevant or applicable, other than the RCT.